Project Guide

 - Add enough water to cover the surface and be sure not to oversaturate the soil.

-- During the warmer months, the lemon tree can remain outside and in full sun.
+During the warmer months, the lemon tree can remain outside and in full sun.
+Citrus plants need 8 to 12 hours of sunlight a day.

-- As temperatures begin to cool, bring the tree inside and place it somewhere that receives lots of sunlight.
+- As temperatures begin to cool, bring the tree inside and place it in bright, sunny spot that faces south or west.

-- Prune it regularly and remove new growth that begins to stem near the soil.
+- Prune the lemon tree regularly and remove new growth that begins to stem near the soil.

 - Continue watering the tree regularly once you move it indoors.